16 Things to Know Before Moving to Denver, CO

 A few industries drive the economy

-According to Denver’s economic development corporation, there are nine job industries that contribute to the thriving economy:
+According to Denver’s economic development corporation, there are nine job industries that contribute to the thriving economy.
+It’s a diverse group of industries that offer a variety of different jobs.

 - Beverage Production